Collaboration Launch

 Testimonials

-DOP HANS BOBÀNOVITS collaborated with Capsule and had AMANDA from NOMAD on set as the VFX supervisor for a SHISEIDO campaign.
+Cinematographer Hans Bobanovits collaborated with Capsule and had Amanda Amalfi from NOMAD on set as the VFX supervisor for a cosmetics campaign.
 We asked both of them to share their thoughts on the process.

 As a Cinematographer working with an Online Supervisor was like having a conversation with my Director’s DIT while being fully aware of where the project is going.

 When I work with a DIT, I’m able to offload some of my work when it comes to exposure.
 I have a conversation with the DIT before the project starts where I set my expectations and what I want the image to look.
 From there on, I have a more relaxed approached to my exposure.
-For example, if a shot requires high-speed, I will tell the DIT what’s the frame rate I want and the T-Stop but I won’t have to be involved on the ISO / ND conversation.
+For example, if a shot requires high-speed, I will tell the DIT what frame rate and T-stop I want but I won’t have to be involved on the ISO / ND conversation.

 Instead, I can spend this time with the Gaffer to shape the light and create a stronger look.
 While I can see how it could be scary for some DP’s to not handle that side of the exposure, I rely on my crew to be faster and more precise.
 The OS does the same thing for the Director.